Women leading the way

 – Targeted education such as “Overcoming Bias in Hiring” workshops for the hiring team

-– A requirement for recruitment agencies when used to provide A gender-balanced short list of candidates, where possible, before proceeding with interviews.
+– Recruitment agencies must provide a gender-balanced shortlist of candidates, where possible, before proceeding with interviews.

 Michel Mchantaf, head of human resources at Malia Group, shared that their success is due to their HR team’s strong emphasis on diversity, equity, and inclusion.
 “We work with competency-based interviewing and don’t discriminate between genders.
-We also remunerate based on performance and competencies.
-We were among the first companies in Lebanon that assigned female employees to warehouse supervisor positions because the stereotype is you will be dealing with a man.
+Malia Group also remunerate based on performance and competencies.
+We were one of the first companies in Lebanon to assign female employees as warehouse supervisors.
+This was significant because the stereotype assumes that such roles are typically handled by men.
 All our group communications are gender neutral and also our career pages.”

 Find out more about this year’s Employer’s of Choice here.